tdeckyz/scrape_project/README.md

 # eBay Web Scraper
-A beginner-friendly Python script that scrapes product listings from eBay using a search keyword and stores the data in a CSV file and provides analytics with visualization.
+A Python script that scrapes product listings from eBay using a search keyword and stores the data in a CSV file and provides analytics with visualization.
 Please note that this is solely made for education purpose.

 ## Features